 Ask yourself what motivates you?
 What are you passionate about?
 Try to envision what kind of life you want in the next ten years and how you’re going to get there?

 Your intentions should be the answer to these questions.
-It will be your overarching theme to your goals.
+It will be your overarching theme for your goals.
 It will be your guide to your decisions and actions.
 The frequency of how often you set your intentions are up to you.
-I personally like to set my intentions each morning to give me good drive for the day.
+I like to set intentions each morning to give me good drive for the day.

-I have been trying to study for the MCAT so I wake up and set my intention along with encouragement by telling myself, ‘Okay, today is a new day.
+I have been trying to study for the MCAT, so I wake up and set intentions along with encouragement by telling myself, ‘Okay, today is a new day.
 I believe I can accomplish a lot today.
 I want to move forward in my life in a career that is fulfilling and meaningful to me.
 Let’s

 This way I am focusing my efforts on productivity and setting an optimistic tone that makes me excited and hopeful for the day.
 My intentions may not be this every morning.
 It depends on what I need to focus on.